Note: We’re excited to introduce you to our special guest writer, Evelyn Hill, a minimalist, a vegan and a super talented creative.

 If this sounds like you, you’re not alone.
 Many of us feel this way.
 We find choices everywhere, from the food that we buy to the entertainment we see to even the places we can go and the things we can do.

 And while many of us would say, grand, choices are great.
 You have more opportunities to try something new.
 And trying something new isn’t necessarily bad.
-But I will tell you this, from personal experience:
+But I’ll tell you this, from personal experience:

 More choices mean less action and less satisfaction.